gemmebacon/daily-cpu/README.md

-This is the template for my daily cpu
+This is the template for my daily cpu.

 Tutorial by how to make a daily cpu soon